Have you ever made faux stained glass / suncatcher window displays with your children? This is a nice easy craft activity that toddlers can help with.

 Word of warning – this sort of jewellery is a choking hazard.
 JJ (my eldest, at 2 years and 9 months) is no longer in the mouthing phase, so I was comfortable letting her use these for crafting under supervision.
 However use your discretion as to whether this would be suitable for your own child.

-Would you want to make some ‘stained glass’ Easter eggs too?
+Would you want to make some ‘stained glass’ eggs too?
 It’s easy!

 First off, start out with a cut-out.
 I used Easter Egg shaped cut-outs, partly because it it that time of year, and partly because I already had them from when we decorated paper Easter Eggs earlier this week.

-Then roughly cut two pieces of pieces of self-adhesive contact paper.
-Your pieces of contact paper need to be at least big enough to cover the hole in the cut-out entirely with about an inch spare on all sides.
+Then roughly cut two pieces of pieces of self adhesive contact paper.
+The contact paper needs to be at least big enough to cover the hole in the cut-out entirely with about an inch spare on all sides.

 Cover one side of the cut-out with a piece contact paper.
 (In the picture below, I put the white backing loosely back on to protect them until everything was ready.)